MicheleIarossi/Python_codesnippets/sphinx/source/expand.rst

 Once the new feature module is properly documented, you need to add a new ``featureN.rst`` file inside the  ``./sphinx/source`` folder, which is best done by simply copying an existing one and renaming it.
+If you have used the option ``r`` for inserting a new feature between existing ones, this step can be skipped, since this option takes care of keeping the ``rst`` files in sync.
 Inside this file adapt then the feature module reference, in order for the automodule plugin to parse the documentation from the module docstring::

     .. automodule:: codesnippets.featureN